15 Reasons for Slow Internet

 • If the device is very old, it may be time to upgrade to a newer model that supports modern Wi-Fi standards.

-3. Outdated Devices Too Many Devices Using the Network
+3. Too Many Devices Using the Network

 All devices on a network share a finite amount of bandwidth.
 Your Wi-Fi router determines which devices need more, pulling from each to ensure all devices have some connection.
 Smartphone statistics show us just how many connected devices the average home has these days!
-Too many devices, and you run the risk of overloading your equipment.
+Too many devices, and you risk overloading your equipment.

 Quick Fix: